 Several fenofibrate products are currently available, including micronized and non-micronized formulations.
 The different fenofibrate formulations are not equivalent on a milligram-to-milligram basis.
 Micronized fenofibrate is more readily absorbed than non-micronized formulations, which allows for a lower daily dose.
 Fenofibric acid is the active metabolite of fenofibrate.
-Fenofibrate (micronized and non-micronized formulations), fenofibric acid, and gemfibrozil are available generically in at least one dosage form and/or strength.12 Fenofibrate and fenofibric acid are Food and Drug Administration (FDA)-approved for the treatment of hypercholesterolemia and mixed dyslipidemias, as well as hypertriglyceridemia.
-Gemfibrozil is FDA-approved for the treatment of hypertriglyceridemia and to reduce the risk of developing coronary heart disease (CHD) in select patients.13 Gemfibrozil has demonstrated a reduction in the risk of fatal and nonfatal myocardial infarction (MI) for primary prevention, as well as a reduction in CHD death and nonfatal MI and stroke for secondary prevention.
+Fenofibrate (micronized and nonmicronized formulations), fenofibric acid, and gemfibrozil are available generically in at least one dosage form and/or strength.12 Fenofibrate and fenofibric acid are Food and Drug Administration (FDA)-approved for adjunctive therapy to diet to reduce elevated LDL-C, total cholesterol, TG and apolipoprotein B, and to increase HDL-C in patients with primary hypercholesterolemia or mixed dyslipidemia, as well as for the adjunctive therapy to diet for treatment of adult patients with hypertriglyceridemia.1-9 Trilipix[®] has the additional indication of adjunct therapy to diet in combination with a statin to reduce TG and increase HDL-C in patients with mixed dyslipidemia and coronary heart disease (CHD) or a CHD risk equivalent who are on optimal statin therapy to achieve their LDL-C goal.9 Gemfibrozil is FDA-approved for the treatment of adult patients with very high elevations of serum TG levels who present a risk of pancreatitis and who do not respond adequately to a determined dietary effort to control them and to reduce the risk of developing CHD in Type IIb patients without history of or symptoms of existing CHD who have had an adequate response to weight loss, dietary therapy, exercise and other pharmacologic agents and who have the following triad of lipid abnormalities: low HDL-C levels in addition to elevated LDL-C and elevated TG.^{10,13} Gemfibrozil has demonstrated a reduction in the risk of fatal and nonfatal myocardial infarction (MI) for primary prevention, as well as a reduction in CHD death and nonfatal MI and stroke for secondary prevention.
 Clinical trial results demonstrating that the fibric acid derivatives, as a class, reduce CHD incidence is less robust than that with statin therapy.11

 In general, therapeutic lifestyle changes, including diet, exercise and smoking cessation, remain an essential modality in the management of patients with hypercholesterolemia.
-When LDL lowering is required, statins are considered first line therapy for decreasing LDL-C levels.
-If after six weeks of therapy lipid goals are not achieved on a statin alone, a dosage increase or the addition of a bile acid sequestrant or niacin should be considered.
-The fibric acid derivatives are typically reserved for the treatment of severe hypertriglyceridemia (TG >500 mg/dL), to reduce the risk of pancreatitis, or for an isolated low HDL-C. They can also be considered an option for the treatment of patients with CHD who have low levels of LDL-C and atherogenic dyslipidemia, or in combination with a statin in patients who have elevated LDL-C and atherogenic dyslipidemia.^{11,14-16}
+When LDL lowering is required, statins are considered first line therapy for decreasing LDL-C levels.^{11,14-18} If after six weeks of therapy lipid goals are not achieved on a statin alone, a dosage increase or the addition of a bile acid sequestrant or niacin should be considered.11 The fibric acid derivatives are typically reserved for the treatment of severe hypertriglyceridemia (TG >500 mg/dL), to reduce the risk of pancreatitis, or for an isolated low HDL-C. They can also be considered an option for the treatment of patients with CHD who have low levels of LDL-C and atherogenic dyslipidemia, or in combination with a statin in patients who have elevated LDL-C and atherogenic dyslipidemia.^{11,14-16} Due to increased muscle side effects including rhabdomyolysis, gemfibrozil is not recommended to be used in a combination with statins.17 The National Institute for Health and Clinical Excellence (NICE) guidelines recommend non-routine use of fibrates if intolerant to statins as monotherapy and recommend against the use of niacin, bile acid sequestrants, and omega-3 fatty acids or any combination of a stains plus either a fibrate, niacin, bile acid sequestrants, or omega-3 fatty acids for primary or secondary prevention of CVD due to lack of evidence.18